 - Rejected grades are defined in the Off-Grades of Grain and Grades of Screenings Order.
 The term is not used in grading eastern grain.
 Numerical grades of western grain may be graded rejected only because of stones.
 If the stones are removed, the Rejected designation is dropped.

 - representative sample

-- Grades are based on samples.
+- A representative sample is a sample that accurately represents a given lot of grain.
 To ensure samples adequately reflect the entire lot of grain, proper sampling procedures must be used.
 Official samples are taken using continuous sampling devices.
-The Canadian Grain Commission publishes a factsheet on sampling procedures, called Taking a Representative Sample.
+The CGC publishes a factsheet on sampling procedures, called Taking a Representative Sample.

 - Roughage is a type of foreign material found in grains.
 It includes chaff, loose hulls, empty seed pods, knuckles, etc., that are readily removable by aspiration, handpicking, or other cleaning procedures.

 - A saltie is a vessel designed for ocean navigation.